Dr Lindsey Davidson

 Teaching and Supervising

-Undergraduate: Dead Sea Scrolls, Greco-Roman Judaism, and introductory Biblical Hebrew language.
-She also teaches general Jewish studies at the introductory level within various mandatory units, including not just ancient Judaism and biblical studies but also Jewish responses to the Shoah/Holocaust, antisemitism studies, and the Arab-Israel conflict.
+Undergraduate: Lindsey teaches specialized optional units in Dead Sea Scrolls, Greco-Roman Judaism, biblical studies, and introductory Biblical Hebrew language.
+She teaches general religious studies and Jewish studies at the introductory level within various other units, including the Holocaust/Shoah, antisemitism studies, and the Arab-Israel conflict.
 She contributes to much of the teaching in core mandatory units across the Religion and Theology programme.
+She teaches some New Testament and historical Jesus in her optional units.

-Postgraduate: Normally open to receiving new queries for MPhil and PhD students within her areas of research interest in ancient Judaism.
+Postgraduate supervision: Open to receiving new queries for MPhil and PhD students within her areas of research interest.

 Highlighted roles (more under Activities)